 Once planted, water it deeply and regularly for the first two growing seasons until it is well established.
 If the tree gets at least 1 inch of rain per week, it doesn't need supplemental water.
 Newly planted Japanese maples, however, need at least 10 gallons of water per week released slowly, so it reaches the entire root system.
 Plan on giving water twice a week during normal weather and three or even four times a week in sweltering weather or drought.

 Temperature and Humidity

-'Red Dragon' Japanese maple can withstand moderate humidity, but the tree does not do well in hot temperatures above 90 F. Hot dry wind can damage the tender leaves and scorch them.
+'Red Dragon' Japanese maple can withstand moderate humidity, but the tree does not do well in hot temperatures above 90 degrees Fahrenheit.
+Hot dry wind can damage the tender leaves and scorch them.
 The tree tends to leaf out early, which can also damage the young leaves in the event of a late frost.
 Similarly, the tree can suffer winter damage from chilly gusts in windy locations, so pick a spot that offers protection.

 Types of Japanese Maples